anthonyjmartinez/connchk/README.md

 	- Add `kind = "Http"` to any block that previously stared with `[[http]]`
 	- Add `kind = "Tcp"` to any block that previously stared with `[[tcp]]`
   - Updated dependencies in Cargo.toml & Cargo.lock
+  - Added call latency to success output
+  - Updated logic to maintain resource order when printing results
 - v0.5.0
   - Refactored to produce both binary and library crates
   - Created a common `Resource` struct to map `TcpResource` and `HttpResources` onto for consumption by `par_iter()` by `rayon`